junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "Cat?"
 He calls out, frowning.
 The cat was right there a minute ago when they came into the room, but Dean doesn't see him now.

-"Please don't tell me you ran away, please."
-Dean murmurs, climbing back down the bed, forgetting about the Scooby-Doo episode that's playing and he's already missing the opening scene.
+"Please don't tell me you ran away, please," Dean murmurs, climbing back down the bed, forgetting about the Scooby-Doo episode that's playing and he's already missing the opening scene.

 "Maybe he's under the bed again?"
-Sammy suggests, eyes still on the TV, goofy ghostly music ringing out as the episode rolls.
+Sammy suggests, eyes still on the TV.
+The beaty, groovy "Scooby-Dooby-Doo, where are you" music rings out as the episode starts rolling, pulling at both of their attention.

-Dean crawls down to his knees on the carpet, peeking under the bed.
-It's as dark and dirty as the last place, cobwebs and dead bugs, and not much to see in the blackness there.
+Dean sighs and crawls down to his knees on the carpet, peeking under the bed.
+It's as dark and dirty as the last place, full of cobwebs and dead bugs, and not much to see in the blackness there.
 But taking from that previous experience, Dean tilts his head to focus on the sound.
 And unmistakably, he hears a quiet breathing and some crunchy sound.

 "Cat?"
 He whispers again.

-The crunchy sound pauses a second, and then the blue eyes emerge.
-There's a dead rat between his teeth, the limbs and tail limp around his mouth.
-Cat meets Dean's eyes, wide and blue, and then right before his eyes, he drops the rat and pushes it closer to Dean with his paws.
+The crunchy sound pauses a second, and then a pair of eyes emerge from the blackness before his body crawls out.
+There's a dead rat between Cat's teeth, limbs and tail bloody and limp.
+Cat meets Dean's eyes, wide and round, as if getting caught doing something he's not supposed to, and then right before his eyes, he drops the rat and pushes it closer to Dean with his paws.

 Dean blinks.
 "You're hungry."
 He realizes and immediately starts feeling bad.
 They never really have enough food, he can barely keep Sammy not to starve, let alone himself, how would he be able to feed Cat now?
 He completely forgot to think about the food shortage problem when he got excited with the idea that he got to keep Cat with him.
 Their life isn't exactly a perfect life for a creature to live with.
 And apparently, Cat is hungry now, and he can't do anything to help.

 Dean ducks his head shamefully.
 "I'm so sorry, buddy.
 I forgot about your dinner, that you have to scrap it yourself."
-He eyes the dead rat, which, actually looks not too bad, for a cat, at least it looks juicy and full of protein and meaty, which means nutrition.
+He eyes the dead rat, which, actually looks not too bad, for a cat, at least it looks juicy and meaty and full of protein, which means good nutrition.
 He can't even guarantee all that for Sammy's food all the time, much less for his own.

 He nods at the rat, talking to Cat again.
 "And sorry for interrupting your dinner.
 You can get on with it.
-Just wipe it clean before you come join us for TV, alright?"
+Just wipe your mouth before you come join us for TV, alright?"
 He makes a gesture of wiping his own mouth, feeling a little silly talking with the cat about table manners like he can understand.
 But in the way the cat looks back at him, he thinks he really can.
 He wonders if Dad just forgot to tell him that the most important thing about this cat creature is that they can understand humans, or it's just Cat.
-He gets a feeling that Cat is different, unique, special.
+He gets a feeling that Cat is different.
+Unique.
+Special.
+The only one in the world able to do any of that, and that makes Dean the only one who gets to see that.
+Which oddly makes Dean feel so special and happy too.

-Cat tilts his head, pushing the dead rat forward again with his right front paw, moving it closer to Dean.
+Cat tilts his head, pushing the dead rat forward again with his right front paw, moving it closer to Dean, then opens his mouth and closes it, making a biting motion.
 Dean glances at the rat again, and then Cat, then back to the rat.
-"You... want to give it to me?"
+"You... want to share it with me to eat?"

-Cat lets out a quiet "meow" as answer.
+Cat lets out a quiet "meow" as answer, eyes looking down, pointedly staring at where Dean's stomach is.

+Dean's stomach makes a prompt little sound that means he's hungry.
+They only stopped once for food today.
+Dad drove them into this new town a little earlier than the lunch hour, and the diner was still serving breakfast menu.
+They got pancakes and waffles and bacons and eggs, which was a really good meal, considering how hungry they were the night before, so Dean had eaten a lot.
+But that was many hours ago.

+"Ah, I'm not hungry," Dean says reflexively -- the words slipping out of him so easy now without much thinking.

+Cat tilts his head, looking up at him, almost as if judgingly.

-Dean chuckles and makes a vague gesture as if to push the rat back but didn't actually touch it.
-"Ah, thanks, buddy, but, uh, that's not really for me -- or Sammy.
+Dean chuckles at his look and makes a vague gesture as if to push the rat back but didn't actually touch it.
+"Really.
+Thanks, buddy, but, uh, that's not really for me -- or Sammy.
 We'll be fine, don't worry.
-Uh, Bon Appetite?"
+Um, Bon Appetite?"

 Cat doesn't seem very convinced, but he does eventually lowers his head to bite on the rat again until the whole body disappears in his mouth.
-Dean hears the sound of bone crushing between his teeth, and can't help but wonder what else can his teeth crush.
+Dean hears the sound of bones crushing between his teeth, can't help but wondering what else can his teeth crush.
 Dean hasn't thought about the possibility that Cat might bite him since the first half-hour they met, and he gets the feeling that Cat wouldn't, but *could* him, if he wants?

 Dean doesn't realize he's just staring at Cat until Sammy calls for him, "Dean, this episode is ending if you don't come to watch quickly."

-Dean breaks the gaze and scrambles up, crawling back onto the bed, right in time to watch Scooby-Doo does his impressive acrobatic moves and defeats the bad guys without any of them even see it coming.
-He has a sudden feeling that Cat can do all these too, with his teeth and paws and all that, kicking the baddies on the butt and sending them to police.
+Dean breaks the gaze and scrambles up, crawling back onto the bed, right in time to watch Scooby-Doo and the gang do their impressive acrobatic moves, punching some weird-looking creatures with purple skins, only to tearing down their masks and costumes to show it's just a grumpy old man -- unsurprisingly but also satisfyingly.
+The episode rolls the credit in a cheerful tune.
+He stares at the screen where Scooby-Doo's head fading out in a little circle, having a sudden feeling that Cat can do all these too, jumping onto those unsteady surfaces, throwing punches, kicking the bad guys around, sending them to the police.
+He even wants to bet Cat is better than any of them, with his teeth (so strong that can tear open and crunch the bones) and paws (that can hold the gun and scratch the floor board) and laser eyes (that might just straightforwardly scare them away by staring them hard enough) and ghostly steps (that allows him show up anywhere without anyone know he's there, traveling in the shadow as if he has the super power of invisibility), he'd be the best to solve the Scooby-Doo mysteries.
+He'd be a celebrity, then.

 "They should make TV for cats too, not just dogs," Dean comments suddenly.
 Little Sammy gives him a funny look.

 Dean adds, "You know, at least so that kids can know all about cats, instead of just dogs.
 Like us!
-Otherwise they might just run into cats some day and not know what they are, might accidentally hurt them.
+Otherwise they might just run into cats some day and not know what they are, like we did.
+Someone might accidentally hurt them!
 It's just not fair."

-Sammy laughs hard, and Dean chuckles, too, glancing in Cat's direction as he shifts again and keeps his legs spread comfortably with plenty space before him.
+Sammy laughs hard, and Dean chuckles, too.
+He glances in Cat's direction as he shifts again and keeps his legs spread comfortably with plenty space before him.
 Cat is rubbing his face and mouth with his paws.
 He even wipes his ears, as diligently as Dean showed him.
-Dean chuckles louder and turns back.
+Dean chuckles louder and turns back to the screen.

 The TV automatically moves on to the next episode.
 Cat jumps onto the bed and half-lays on Dean's leg about ten minutes in.
 Dean heaves him up so he can cradle and comb his back while leaning back on the headboard comfortably.
 Cat purrs happily as Dean smoothens his fur.
 The three of them finish watching that episode and the one after that in companionable silence.

 And then Sammy says, "I'm hungry."

 Dean sighs heavily, looking outside the window.
 The sun is setting.
 The clock says it's near six.
-Dad isn't back yet and they have no idea when would he come back exactly.
+Dad isn't back yet and they have no idea when he would come back exactly.

 He rummages the same duffle bag Dad left behind that he searched yesterday.
 There is no more cookie left.
 He regrets eating up all of them yesterday with Sammy.
 He should have thought about it and kept a few left for today, just in case.
 His stomach tangles up, half in the same familiar hunger, half feeling awful that he can't find anything to feed his little brother.

-"I'm sorry --" he starts, hating himself for even having to say the words, that he has to disappoint Sam.
+"I'm sorry --" Dean starts, hating himself for even having to say the words, that he has to disappoint Sam.

 Dean glances at the window again.
 Dad said not to go outside, told him to stay with his brother, but Dad also said to look after Sammy.
 And Dean's pretty sure making sure the kid isn't starving is part of that "look after" job, too.
-What if he just sneak out a little bit, just a blink of time to figure out where he can find some food, just enough for an one-year-old, and come back before Dad notice, maybe he can get away with Dad's anger?
+What if he just sneaks out a little bit, just a blink of time to figure out where he can find some food, just enough for an one-year-old, and come back before Dad notice, maybe he can get away with Dad's anger?
 He wouldn't have enough time to find more food for himself, though, probably, but that's fine.

 Just as he's thinking, Dean feels a tug at the bottom of his pants.
 Cat is pawing his pants, dragging him in the direction of the door.
 Dean frowns at him.
 "What?"